Page 1 - Multisystem Study Guide for the CCRN

 Hypotension

 Hypotension is defined as a low blood pressure, usually less than a systolic blood pressure of 90 mmHg or diastolic pressure less than 60 mmHg.
-It can occur in critically ill clients and is usually a sign of worsening illness.
+It can occur in critically ill patients and is usually a sign of worsening illness.
 Common causes of hypotension include sepsis, shock, bleeding, medication interaction, hypovolemia, heart failure, brain injury, and anaphylaxis.
 Hypotension needs to be recognized early to allow for proper management.

 Thermoregulation

-Critically ill clients may lose their ability to self-regulate their temperatures.
+Critically ill patients may lose their ability to self-regulate their temperatures.
 Core body temperature is generally maintained between 35.5-37.5 degrees Celsius to promote healthy bodily and organ function.
 Temperatures less than 35 degrees Celsius are considered hypothermic.
 Hypothermia may develop due to environmental exposure, trauma, sepsis, deep sedation, blood loss, surgery, and cardiovascular events.

 Hyperthermia, temperature greater than 38 degrees Celsius, may result due to infection, systemic inflammatory response syndrome, heat stroke, neuroleptic malignant syndrome, and serotonin syndrome.
-Hyperthermia can become life-threatening if the client’s temperature exceeds 41.5 degrees Celsius.
+Hyperthermia can become life-threatening if the patient’s temperature exceeds 41.5 degrees Celsius.

 Sleep Disruption

-Hospitalized clients often experience disrupted sleep patterns.
+Hospitalized patients often experience disrupted sleep patterns.
 Sleep is essential for healing and normal function.
-Clients in intensive care units are even more susceptible to sleep disruption due to the nature of their conditions and their environment.
+Patients in intensive care units are even more susceptible to sleep disruption due to the nature of their conditions and their environment.
 Intensive care units are often environments full of disruptive noise, bright lights, sensory overload, and frequent wakings and interventions.
-Clients may be prescribed and administered medications that alter their sleep function.
+Patients may be prescribed and administered medications that alter their sleep function.
 Their conditions and sleep disruption can cause psychosocial stress that decreases the continuum of future sleep patterns and ability to achieve enough REM sleep.
 Lack of sleep affects hormone function, immunity, healing, cardiac function, and neurocognitive function.

 Symptoms of sleep disruption or deprivation include irritability, depression, frequent yawning, anxiety, lethargy, disorientation, and mood lability.
 Nurses in critical care should strive to promote healthy sleep patterns.
 Decreasing nocturnal stimuli, reducing awakenings, promoting a daytime schedule with nighttime relaxation, and reducing cognition-altering medications are all positive interventions for promoting sleep.
-Pain should be reduced and clients should have their anxiety and depression symptoms addressed with nonpharmacologic methods when possible.
+Pain should be reduced and patients should have their anxiety and depression symptoms addressed with nonpharmacologic methods when possible.

 Comfort Concerns